 Jeff Todd is a trial lawyer whose practice is concentrated on business litigation before state and federal courts, arbitrations and administrative proceedings.
 He has litigated a wide variety of cases involving business disputes, anti-trust violations, intellectual property rights, oil and gas law, real estate matters, and issues affecting the healthcare industry.
 He is currently serving as co-chair of the firm’s Litigation Group.

 Since joining McAfee & Taft in 1997, he has represented energy companies, manufacturers, Indian gaming vendors, real estate developers, abstract and title companies, commercial property landowners, financial institutions, auto dealerships, agricultural landowners and producers, and HMOs, hospitals and physician groups.

 While in law school, Jeff was honored with the 1997 Award of Excellence for Student Scholarship from the American Agricultural Law Association.
 He was also the recipient of the Rocky Mountain Mineral Law Foundation Scholarship for Legal Excellence, the Cecil L. Hunt Memorial Scholarship and the Frank C. Love Memorial Scholarship.

 Jeff’s achievements have earned him recognition as a “Local Litigation Star” by Benchmark Litigation as well as inclusion in the prestigious Chambers USA Guide to America’s Leading Lawyers for Business, The Best Lawyers in America (agriculture law, commercial litigation; eminent domain and condemnation law; environmental litigation; real estate litigation; water law) and Oklahoma Super Lawyers.
-He was selected by Best Lawyers as the “Oklahoma City Eminent Domain and Condemnation Lawyer of the Year” for 2015 and “Oklahoma City Water Lawyer of the Year” for 2017 and 2019, honors only given to a single lawyer in each legal specialty in each market.Download Bio (PDF)
+He was selected by Best Lawyers as the “Oklahoma City Eminent Domain and Condemnation Lawyer of the Year” for 2015 and 2020 and “Oklahoma City Water Lawyer of the Year” for 2017 and 2019, honors only given to a single lawyer in each legal specialty in each market.Download Bio (PDF)

 - Obtained dismissal in Pottawatomie County, Oklahoma, for the producer of a youth rodeo event in a personal injury lawsuit involving allegations of negligence and defective equipment after defense filed motion and supporting affidavit showing incident was covered by the Oklahoma Livestock Activities Liability Act.